I work in an Academic Institution do I have to pay for the ICIQ modules if I am using them for Academic purposes?

 Electronic data capture

 E-versions usually require re-validation to ensure their validity in an electronic format.
 We have recently conducted these studies and are in the process of developing infrastructure for patient completion of e-versions that we intend to supply centrally, in much the same way as the current paper version.
 In the meantime, we advise that if the questionnaires are supplied electronically the format is kept as similar to the original as possible.

 The existing domain scores for each module were derived through statistical analysis that identifies the items that relate to each other to assess a common element.
-Therefore it is scientifically justified to use these to compare the condition of groups of patients over time.
-The part b for each question (which measures the degree of “bother” of a particular symptom by a particular patient) is not used in the scoring but it can be helpful in determining the patient’s priority for treatment.
+Therefore it is scientifically justified to use these domains to compare the condition of groups of patients over time.
+The part b for each question (which measures the degree of “bother” of a particular symptom by a particular patient) is not used in the scoring but it can be helpful in determining the patient’s priorities for treatment.